arturfabriciohahaedgy/acme-focused-file/README.md

 # Issues
 Since `acme-focused-file` works by writing acme's `$winid` every two seconds to a temporary file, it isn't exactly the most optimal way to check the window's id.
 Feel free to make a fork or a PR request with changes to the source code which you think would make the program better.

+# Credits and Acknowledgments
+- [fhs](https://github.com/fhs)'s [acmefocused](https://github.com/fhs/acme-lsp/tree/master/cmd/acmefocused) and [acme-lsp](https://github.com/fhs/acme-lsp), where a part of the source code was borrowed and modified from.